-Veldoreotide extended release, a pre-clinical next-generation somatostatin analog, is being investigated for the treatment of acromegaly and potential additional applications in other conditions amenable to somatostatin receptor activation.
-Veldoreotide may provide the acromegaly community with a new treatment option offering a unique clinical profile and delivery system.
+Veldoreotide extended release, a preclinical next-generation somatostatin analog, is under evaluation in nonclinical disease models amenable to somatostatin receptor modulation.
 Strongbridge has completed the screening of potential long-acting release (LAR) technologies for veldoreotide, and selected a proprietary formulation based upon PLGA microspheres for further development.
 PLGA is a well-known polymer, which has been widely applied in LAR formulations due to its biocompatibility, biodegradability, and favorable release kinetics.
 Veldoreotide has received orphan drug designation from the FDA and the European Medicines Agency.

-KEVEYIS is the first and only FDA-approved drug for the treatment of hyperkalemic, hypokalemic, and related variants of Primary Periodic Paralysis, a spectrum of rare and chronic genetic, neuromuscular disorders with autosomal dominant inheritance that cause recurrent, progressive, and debilitating episodes of muscle weakness and temporary paralysis.5 As they age, some patients may experience permanent muscle weakness6.
-KEVEYIS was approved by the FDA on August 7, 2015 and has received orphan drug exclusivity in the United States through August 7, 2022.
-Primary periodic paralysis is very rare, affecting approximately 4,000 to 5,000 diagnosed individuals in the U.S.7 The most common forms of the disease are hyperkalemic and hypokalemic Primary Periodic Paralysis, and time between symptom onset and diagnosis can take more than 20 years.6,8
+KEVEYIS® is the first and only FDA-approved drug for the treatment of hyperkalemic, hypokalemic, and related variants of Primary Periodic Paralysis, a spectrum of rare and chronic genetic, neuromuscular disorders with autosomal dominant inheritance that cause recurrent, progressive, and debilitating episodes of muscle weakness and temporary paralysis.1 As they age, some patients may experience permanent muscle weakness2.
+KEVEYIS® was approved by the FDA on August 7, 2015 and has received orphan drug exclusivity in the United States through August 7, 2022.
+Primary periodic paralysis is very rare, affecting approximately 4,000 to 5,000 diagnosed individuals in the U.S.3 The most common forms of the disease are hyperkalemic and hypokalemic Primary Periodic Paralysis, with an average time from onset of symptoms to correct diagnosis of 26 years.2,4

 - Grieg SL.
 Dichlorphenamide: a review in primary periodic paralyses.
 Drugs.
 2016;76:501- 507.